The Go ruleset presented below has two main characteristics:

 (i) It is very simple - the only non-trivial concept which is explicit in the rules is the one of "capture", reffered to as removal of "surrounded" stones from the board.
 All other concepts (including "score", "territory", "counting phase", "alive", "seki", "dame", etc.) are implicit from an analysis of the ruleset, not explicit in the rules.
 In other words it is a concise "axiomatization" of Go.

-(ii) It solves the "dame parity" issue, i.e. in a tight game the result will not depend on the parity of the number of dame points.
-The simple solution via the device of "ultimate prisoners" introduces only a slight complication to the rules.
+(ii) It solves the "free teire" issue, i.e. at the end of a tight game players will not get to play a reinforcement move "for free", without affecting the "score" at all.
+The simple solution via the device of an "ultimate prisoner", which signals the transition to an unofficial "counting phase", introduces only a slight complication to the rules.

-An analysis of this ruleset can be found here: Analysis of Ultimate Go.
+An analysis of this ruleset (or rather of an older, equivalent version of this ruleset) can be found here: Analysis of Ultimate Go.

 Ultimate Go rules

 0. Ultimate Go is a game played between two players, Black and White.
 Each player has an endless supply of identical stones of her color, and a prisoner bowl.

 1. The board consists of 19 horizontal and 19 vertical lines, and the stones are placed on their 19*19 intersections.

 2. A stone on the board is said to be surrounded if there is no connected path along the lines from that stone to an empty intersection which avoids all opponent stones.

 3. Before the game starts the board is empty, and each player puts exactly one of her stones in her opponent's prisoner bowl.
 Players move alternately, Black moving first.

 4. A placement consists of a player placing a stone from her supply on an empty intersection, then checking which opponent stones are surrounded, and if such stones exist - removing all of them from the board to her prisoner bowl.